 Brian C. Carney

-Brian C. Carney is a Principal in the General Partner.
-Mr. Carney joined HMC in 2007 and currently serves on the boards of Clinipace, OpenQ and WiserTogether.
-Mr. Carney is also a board observer for Intelliject, nContact, PeopleMatter, Register Patient and WellCentive.
-Prior to joining HMC, Mr. Carney was an associate with Morgan Stanley Venture Partners where he evaluated and executed healthcare venture capital and growth equity investment opportunities.
+Brian Carney is a Partner in the General Partner.
+Mr. Carney joined HMC in 2007 and currently serves on the boards of Clinipace, Healthcare Interactive, Infusion Medical, OpenQ and WiserTogether.
+Mr. Carney has also been actively involved with other HVP investments including kaleo (formerly Intelliject), nContact, Netsertive, PeopleMatter, Register Patient and WellCentive.
+Prior to joining HMC, Mr. Carney was an associate with Morgan Stanley Venture Partners where he executed venture capital and growth equity investments.
 Prior to Morgan Stanley Venture Partners, Mr. Carney was a financial analyst in Morgan Stanley’s Healthcare Investment Banking Group.
 Mr. Carney holds a Master of Business Administration degree from the University of Virginia and a Bachelor of Science degree in Business Administration from Washington & Lee University.

 William W. Brooke, Jr.